 Lucy Johnson, Director - Student Life

-Lucy is a junior and the Student Life Director for the Greeley Voice.
+Lucy is a senior and the Student Life Director for the Greeley Voice.
 She has been writing for the Voice (formerly the Greeley Tribune) since her freshman year.
 She is also part of the Beach and Ocean Protection Club.
 Outside of school, she enjoys spending time with her family, friends, and dogs.